Information on this page is for customers in

 Where Is This Work Being Done?

-This project includes a new 345-kilovolt (kV) underground transmission line that will connect Eversource’s Woburn Substation and National Grid’s Wakefield Junction Substation.
+This project included a new 345-kilovolt (kV) underground transmission line that connects Eversource’s Woburn substation and National Grid’s Wakefield Junction substation.

-The line will extend approximately 8.5 miles between two existing substations, passing through Woburn, Winchester, Stoneham and Wakefield.
-The project also includes improvements within the existing fence lines of the Woburn and Wakefield substations.
+The line extends approximately 8.5 miles between two existing substations, passing through Woburn, Winchester, Stoneham and Wakefield.
+The project also included improvements within the existing fence lines of the Woburn and Wakefield substations.

 About This Project